Town of Niles, Fremont, CA

 Here are some of the places we’ve enjoyed on our strolls:

 - The Nile Cafe, 121 “I” Street – Nice little cafe with tasty food.
+Skillet’z Cafe at 37378 Niles Blvd looks good too for breakfast but we haven’t tried it yet.

 - Niles Silent Film Museum, 37417 Niles Blvd – One of the most important silent film museums in the world.
 Charlie Chaplin, Gloria Swanson and the first cowboy movie star, Bronco Billy, used to make films here.
+Open weekends only.

 - Devout Coffee Bar, 37323 Niles Blvd – Good gourmet coffee with it’s own roastery & an outdoor patio.